 Clean the wheels

-We suggest to do the wheels first, as if you do them after washing the rest of the car you take the risk of leaving water sitting on your paint and creating water spots as they dry.
+We suggest doing the wheels first, as if you do them after washing the rest of the car you take the risk of leaving water sitting on your paint and creating water spots as they dry.
 Even if you do wash and then chamois your car down, you always seem to get water back on your freshly dried paint, as you rinse the wheels down after washing them.
 It's a hell of a waste of time going back over it a second time, so do your wheels first.

 We have two methods for cleaning wheels, first one is with one of our car shampoos in the Wheels bucket , Orange Agent and the Dirty Deeds cloth, and the second is if you suffer from bad brake dust issues, you will want to be using our epic Wheely Clean cleaner.

 Let's start with the wash method first.
-Unless you are washing a Hummer or a Mack truck, half fill your bucket and add a capful of our Auto Body Gel wash to it.
-Spray the Orange Agent and use our Little Chubby Brush and our Nuts & Guts brush, or the Dirty Deeds cloth to give your wheels a good and thorough scrub.
+Unless you are washing a Hummer or a Mack truck, half fill your Wheels bucket and add a capful of our wash to it.
+Spray the Orange Agent and use our Little Chubby Brush and our Nuts & Guts brush, or the Dirty Deeds cloth and give your wheels a good and thorough scrub.
 Use our Flathead brush to scrub in between the rim and the brake caliper for a thorough clean.
 Do them one at a time and rinse off with fresh water afterwards.